It's no secret that digital marketing is picking up steam these days, but tried-and-true methods of marketing still work, including brochures!

 It's completely free to use, and there are even templates available that you can edit, making the entire "DIY" thing that much easier.

-We especially like it for beginners who don't know how to spell PhotoShop or InDesign – you don't need experience with fancy softwares to be able to design a good-lookin' brochure.
+We especially like it for beginners who aren't comfortable with Adobe design software.
+You don't need experience with fancy softwares to be able to design a good-lookin' brochure.

 Perhaps the best part is that Canva is so user-friendly.
 You could easily go there, create an account, click on "brochure," start clicking around, and we're pretty sure you'd have a nice brochure in an hour flat.
 But, we'll go ahead and give you some pointers just in case.